Sunset Boulevard (film): Casting

 DeMille, often credited as the person most responsible for making Swanson a star, plays himself, with his scenes filmed on the set of Samson and Delilah at Paramount Studios.
 He calls Norma "young fella", which had been his nickname for Swanson.

 Norma's friends who come to play bridge with her, referred to by Joe as "the waxworks", were Swanson's silent-era contemporaries Buster Keaton, Anna Q. Nilsson, and H. B. Warner, portraying themselves.
-Hedda Hopper also played herself, reporting on Norma Desmond's downfall in the film's final scenes.
+Gossip columnist Hedda Hopper also played herself, reporting on Norma Desmond's downfall in the film's final scenes.

 Cinematography and design

 The film's dark, shadowy black-and-white cinematography was the work of John F. Seitz.
 Wilder had worked with Seitz on several projects before, and trusted his judgment, allowing him to make his own decisions.
 Seitz recalled asking Wilder what he required for the pet chimpanzee's funeral scene, to which Wilder replied, "you know, just your standard monkey funeral shot."
 For some interior shots, Seitz sprinkled dust in front of the camera before filming to suggest "mustiness," a technique he had also used for Wilder's Double Indemnity (1944).
 The film had the option to be shot in color, but it was instead shot in black and white to be more reflective of the noir genre.